A global virtual event dedicated to the latest heart failure treatment strategies to support better patient outcomes

 • CRM Devices: Cornerstones of Patient-centred Management in HF – Biykem Bozkurt

-• Prevention of Sudden Arrythmic Death in HFrEF – Carsten Israel
+• Prevention of Sudden Arrhythmic Death in HFrEF – Carsten Israel

 • Panel Discussion